 The belief that putting pressure on certain areas of your feet can heal ailments elsewhere is called reflexology.
 It stems from traditional Chinese medicine.
 “The idea is that energy, called ‘chi,’ flows through the body along particular pathways, or meridians,” says Denis Merkas, an acupuncturist and massage therapist who co-founded Melt: Massage for Couples with his wife, Emma.
 “When there’s a problem in the body, we’re usually talking about blockages of chi.”

 The science behind reflexology remains unclear, but a great deal of research shows that it is effective at soothing and managing pain.
-In 2014, an audit of British physiotherapists found that reflexology was effective at reducing pain and inducing relaxation in people with chronic pain.
-Studies also show that foot massage can help reduce pain after breast surgery.
+In 2014, of British physiotherapists found that reflexology was effective at reducing pain and inducing relaxation in people with chronic pain. also show that foot massage can help reduce pain after breast surgery.

 Further studies show that reflexology can reduce anxiety in people about to undergo medical testing or hospitalization.